06 Feb Print, Protest, and The Polls: The Irish women’s suffrage campaign and the power of print media, 1908 – 1918

 The Museum is offering a discount for all seminar delegates on the Response Project and Replica Series prints, which were created in connection with the Print, Protest and The Polls exhibition.
 Details of how to avail of this discount offer will be made available once you book a place on the Seminar.

-The Curator’s Tour, Drop-in workshop and Seminar are kindly supported by the European Year of Cultural Heritage – Community Heritage Grant Scheme 2018.
+The Seminar is kindly supported by the European Year of Cultural Heritage – Community Heritage Grant Scheme 2018.

 Together with the National Library of Ireland, the National Print Museum has reproduce and important suffrage poster.